amature0000/helldivers2-preset/README.md

 # Helldivers 2 stratagem preset
-## Reference
-This project uses assets from [nvigneux/Helldivers-2-Stratagems-icons-svg](https://github.com/nvigneux/Helldivers-2-Stratagems-icons-svg)

-thanks to nvigneux for the nice project.
 ## Usage
 This project is published on GitHub Pages.
 - Create helldivers 2 stratagem loadout